North Scottsdale Real Estate Market Report — August 2026

 North Scottsdale luxury homes concentrate the largest gated golf-club master plans in Arizona, including Desert Mountain (8,000 acres, seven private courses), Silverleaf at DC Ranch, Estancia, Troon Country Club, Mirabel, and Whisper Rock.
 The North Scottsdale luxury homes market also benefits from the highest-scoring traditional high school in Scottsdale Unified District (Desert Mountain HS, 99.14 ADE points), exceptional safety, and direct access to McDowell Sonoran Preserve hiking trails.

-North Scottsdale luxury homes generally offer larger lots, more golf-club concentration, and broader new construction availability than Paradise Valley, which is fully built out at lower density on roughly 17 square miles.
-Paradise Valley remains the premier ultra-luxury enclave in Arizona with a $3.5 million-plus median, while North Scottsdale luxury homes span a wider entry band starting around $1 million and run up to $25 million-plus at Silverleaf.
+North Scottsdale luxury homes generally offer larger lots, more golf-club concentration, and broader new construction availability than Paradise Valley, which is fully built out at lower density on 15.9 square miles.
+Paradise Valley remains the premier ultra-luxury enclave in Arizona with a $3.5 million-plus median, while North Scottsdale luxury homes span a wider entry band starting about $1 million and run up to $25 million-plus at Silverleaf.
 Buyers cross-shop both markets and the choice often comes down to golf-club access vs Camelback Mountain views.

 North Scottsdale realty is its own ecosystem.
 Desert Mountain alone has seven villages with different price bands.
 DC Ranch has multiple sub-villages.
 Silverleaf membership transfer fees and Desert Mountain club initiation requirements vary by year.
 A North Scottsdale realty specialist who works this exact submarket weekly knows the off-market inventory, the active builders, the club membership nuances, and the comp data at the village level.
 A generalist handling all of Scottsdale will miss most of this.